Optimized Sales Optimized Marketing Target Accounts For CROs For CFOs For CMOs Blog News Glossary Compare Tools About Schedule a Demo

 Frequently Asked Questions

-Sales efficiency is the expected percentage of orders a salesperson will achieve versus their quota at 100% attainment.
-It varies significantly by experience level, sales position, territory, and tenure in the role.
+Sales efficiency is the expected percentage of orders a salesperson will achieve versus their quota at 100 percent attainment.
+It answers the question: for every dollar of sales capacity on the team, how many dollars of revenue come back.
+It varies by experience, sales position, territory, and tenure in role.

 How much revenue should you expect from a new sales hire in year one?

-Depending on the position, a new hire typically achieves 37-54% of their full-year quota in orders.
-Due to revenue amortization in subscription models, first-year revenue can be as low as $151K-$173K even for reps with $800K-$1.5M quotas.
+Depending on position and segment, a new hire typically achieves 37 to 54 percent of full-year quota in orders.
+Due to revenue amortization in subscription models, first-year revenue can be as low as $151K to $173K even for reps carrying $800K to $1.5M quotas.
+Planning without this ramp adjustment consistently overstates the forecast.

 How many new hires does it take to replace one experienced AE?

-Approximately two new hires to replace one terminated AE in first-year orders, and four or more to match their first-year revenue contribution.
-This makes turnover the most expensive problem in a sales organization.
+Roughly two new hires to replace one terminated AE in first-year orders, and four or more to match first-year revenue contribution.
+That math is why AE turnover is the most expensive operational problem in a sales organization.

 See how ORM turns these insights into action